Trips With Tykes

 My family usually likes to travel independently, and we always like to save money.
 So hiring a private tour guide is almost never in the cards.
 Doing something differently really worked this time and at this destination.
 Here’s why.

-Most visitors from Chichen Itza come from the Cancun area – either from the resorts or from the cruise ships.
+Most visitors from Chichen Itza come from the Cancun area – either from the resorts or from the cruise ship port at Cozumel.
 The drive is at least two hours, so the bulk of visitors come on motorcoach group tours to avoid the cost of a rental car and risk of driving in Mexico.
 Many of those tours are $100 per person and make you a slave to the schedule of a large group of people of varying interests and mobility levels.
 We needed more flexibility with a 2 year old and 6 year old.
 When we realized a private tour could be had for $450 for our family of four, the choice was easy.

 After reading some extensive Trip Advisor reviews, we decided to hire a private guide from Make Your Own Tour in Cancun.
 Make Your Own Tour is a largely one-man operation run by owner and third-generation tour guide Nefi Petlacalco.
 The stellar reviews for his guide services could not have been more on-point.
-Nefi’s English was impeccable, and he also studied archaelogy during his time at university, so he was extremely knowledgeable about the ruins we saw.
+Nefi’s English was impeccable, and he also studied archaeology during his time at university, so he was extremely knowledgeable about the ruins we saw.
 He’s a trained master diver, so he’s also the guy you want to hire if you want to do serious scuba diving anywhere in the area.
 Best of all, he’s a dad of young kids himself so he was exceptionally patient with our children’s limitations and occasional bad moods on a long day’s journey.
 He even brought along a car seat for our 2 year old.
 (In case you are wondering if I’m raving about his tour because Nefi gave me any sort of professional courtesy, don’t.
 We paid full price for this tour, and I never mentioned my gig as a travel blogger!)

 The tour gave us the flexibility we needed at a nearly comparable price of a motorcoach tour.
 The personal attention, of course, made it all the better.